-- A school is only successful if it prepares its pupils well for their future.
-The twenty-first century world requires our young people to have a passion for learning which continues beyond school.
+- A school is only successful if it prepares its students well for their future.
+Today’s world requires our young people to have a passion for learning which continues beyond school.
 It requires that they have the right skills to innovate, create, and take risks.
 And, it requires them to work effectively in teams, appreciate diversity, and manage a whole range of complex personal and professional relationships.
 The pace of change and shifting global currents, mean that alongside knowledge and skills, every individual needs a strong sense of who they are and the confidence and self-belief to find their place in the world.
 This is what we mean by preparation for the future.

 Impact on the world

-- We believe our pupils should feel empowered to make a difference in the world.
+- We believe our students should feel empowered to make a difference in the world.
 We want them to go out into their communities and address environmental, social and political challenges.
 We support students from an early age to articulate their views and learn how to have an impact.
-This may be in their class, year group or the school as a whole, it may be on a social action project in this country or abroad or it may be by campaigning on a local, regional or national level.
+This may be in their class, year group or the School as a whole, it may be on a social action project in this country or abroad or it may be by campaigning on a local, regional or national level.
 Fundamental to the KAS experience is finding your own path, having the courage to follow it, and being equipped with the knowledge and skills to make a difference.

 - As a school, we also seek to make a difference in the world.
 We believe passionately in our vision of education, and we want to inspire and influence other education professionals.
-In this country, we see rising levels of anxiety, depression, and eating disorders in young people alongside rising levels of exclusions, exam manipulation and teachers leaving the profession.
+In this country, we see rising levels of anxiety and depression disorders in young people alongside rising levels of exclusions, exam manipulation and teachers leaving the profession.
 The current model of schooling, as constructed by successive Secretaries of state and Ofsted, has played a significant role in making this happen.
 Putting the development of the whole child at its heart, we champion an alternative model.

-Internationally, we welcome visitors from across the globe.
 We seek to work collaboratively to develop our practices, and champion our alternative model of education which achieves high academic standards, alongside an innovative mindset and a genuine sense of well-being.